 At SBS we develop and produce hi-tech brake solutions

-We consider innovation, productivity and quality assurance as core competencies.
-We invest continuously in new friction materials, new products, new production methods and advanced process technology.
-Our production lines are state-of-the-art and our operations highly automated.
+All essential processes, such as product development, testing, mixing, pressing, controlling, packing, etc. are handled in-house.
+We consider innovation, productivity, and quality assurance core competencies.
+We continuously invest in new friction materials, new products, new production methods, and advanced process technology.

 NRS technology (Nucap Retention System)

-In order to attach a ceramic/organic friction material to the back plate, a sort of adhesive is normally used.
-This adhesive need to be very temperature stable, due to the elevated temperature which is measured in a brake system.
-Furthermore the appliance of the adhesive needs to be controlled very carefully in order to make sure that a consistent shear strength is achieved.
-However, no matter how good this is done there will always be an upper temperature limit where the adhesive will start to decompose and the risk of having a delamination between the back plate and the friction material will increase significantly.
+To attach a ceramic/organic friction material to the backplate, a sort of adhesive is typically used.
+This adhesive need to be very temperature stable, due to the elevated temperature, which is measured in a brake system.
+Furthermore, the appliance of the adhesive needs to be controlled very carefully to make sure that consistent shear strength is achieved.
+However, no matter how good this is done there will always be an upper-temperature limit where the adhesive will start to decompose, and the risk of having delamination between the backplate and the friction material will increase significantly.

-Also for certain kinds of sintered pads this method is used (se under “conductive sintering”).
+Also for certain kinds of sintered pads, this method is used (see under “conductive sintering”).

-- No separation between back plate and friction material
+- No separation between the backplate and friction material

 - No lifting edges of the friction material giving a firm lever feel